Gleyber Torres Player Props: Yankees vs. Angels

 Gleyber Torres At The Plate

-- He ranks 62nd in batting average, 13th in on base percentage, and 59th in slugging among qualifying hitters in MLB.
+- He ranks 80th in batting average, 13th in on base percentage, and 72nd in slugging among qualified hitters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.